What Is My Home Worth? A Guide to Finding the Value of Your House

 In many states, public records will reveal limited information, such as recent sales prices, number of beds and baths, and square footage.
 However, there are a handful of non-disclosure states in which no information is made public.
 In non-disclosure states, sale prices in a real estate transaction are not disclosed or recorded as public record, whether to protect the homeowner’s privacy or the value of the industry’s multiple listing service (MLS).

 However, the National Association of Realtors explains on its website that non-disclosure states “cannot withhold sold data from MLS data feeds.”
-The restrictions on disclosing this data relate only to public display of information.
+The restrictions on disclosing this data relate only to the public display of information.

 When it’s difficult to assess a home’s value with anything but an appraisal, it usually leads to under-valued homes.